-- 1. Shut off the gas supply to the water heater. - 2.
-Turn OFF/disconnect all electric power to the water heater. - 3.
-Close the cold water supply shut-off valve. - Open the drain valve on the water heater by turning the stem counterclockwise.
-The drain valve has threads on the end that will allow the connection of a standard hose coupling. - 5.
-Open a hot water faucet to allow air to enter the system.
+1. Shut OFF the gas supply to the water heater.

+2. Turn OFF/disconnect all electric power to the water heater.

+3. Close the cold water supply shut-off valve.

+4. Open the drain valve on the water heater by turning the stem counter-clockwise.
+Note that the drain valve is full open with a 1⁄4 turn.
+The drain valve has threads on the end that will allow the connection of a standard hose coupling.

+5. Open a hot water faucet to allow air to enter the system.

-To refill the water heater, refer to "To Fill the Water Heater."
+To refill the water heater, refer to To Fill the Water Heater from above.